pelle/clauth/README.md

 A OAuthToken record exists which can be instantiated easily by the oauth_token function:

     (oauth-token client user)

-Currently an in memory store is used.
-Use create-token to create and store the token.
+Use create-token to create and store the token:

-I will create a protocol to be used for this so it can be extended with sql/redis etc implementations.
+    (create-token client user)

+## Stores

+Stores are used to store tokens and will be used to store clients and users as well.

+There is a generalized protocol called Store and currently a simple memory implementation used for it.

+It should be pretty simple to implement this Store with redis, sql, datomic or what have you.
+I will write a reference implementation using redis next.

+The token-store used is set in the atom clauth.store/token-store. reset! it with your own implementation.

 ## Run Demo App